-Can Platies And Goldfish Live Together?
+Can Platies and Goldfish Live Together?

 Goldfish and platyfish will not thrive well together.
 This is due to differences in habitat requirements that are challenging to modify so that the two fish can live comfortably.